 - Activate the southern end of the reserve for broad community use.

 - Provide facilities for all ages.

 - Improve functionality and amenity.

 - Increase tree cover within the reserve.

-- Improve facilities for spectators.

 - Improve accessibility and walkability.

-- Contribute to facilities that cater for a range of age groups. - Support community use and social gathering. - Shade and shelter provision. - Opportunities for physical activity, play and social interaction. - Reflect and enhance neighbourhood character.
+- Contribute to facilities that cater for a range of age groups. - Support community use and social gathering. - Shade and shelter provision. - Opportunities for physical activity, play and social interaction.